AdobeDocs/campaign.en/help/v8/start/design-queries.md

 ## Step 5 - Format data {#step-5---format-data}

-Once you have configured the restriction filters, you will access the **[!UICONTROL Data formatting]** window.
-This window lets you re-arrange output columns, transform data, and change the upper/lower case of the column labels.
-It also lets you apply a formula to the final result using a calculated field.
+After configuring the restriction filters, the **[!UICONTROL Data formatting]** window opens.
+In this window, you can rearrange output columns, transform data, and adjust column label capitalization.
+You can also apply formulas to the final result by creating a calculated field.

 >[!NOTE]
 >
 >For more information on the types of calculated fields, refer to [Create calculated fields](filter-conditions.md#creating-calculated-fields).

-Unchecked columns will not be shown in the data preview window.
+Unchecked columns are hidden in the data preview window.

 ![](assets/query_editor_nveau_10.png)